Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Generalised Unary Modalities over Binary Relations

-A study of these relationship in the context of (Sup-)enriched categories or quantaloids~\cite{Rosenthal91} seems worthwhile.
-Pragmatically, however, the functional programming style used in this section seems general enough to cover various applications while simple enough for a smooth formalisation in interactive theorem provers.
+A study of these relationships in the context of (Sup-)enriched categories or quantaloids~\cite{Rosenthal91} seems worthwhile.
+Pragmatically, however, the functional programming style used in this section seems general enough to cover various applications while simple enough for a straightforward formalisation in an interactive theorem prover like Isabelle.

-The final statements of this section show, in the tradition of boolean algebras with operators, that generalised unary modalities are related by Galois connections and conjugations.
+The final statements of this section show, in the tradition of boolean algebras with operators, that generalised unary modalities are related by adjunctions or Galois connections and conjugations.
 This yields additional theorems for free.
-All four proofs have been verified with Isabelle. \begin{lemma} Let $R\subseteq X\times Y$, $f:Y\to\calL$ and $g:X\to\calL$.
-Then
+All four proofs have been verified with Isabelle.